-Reindeer often need to use their hooves, antlers, and soft noses to dig through snow in order to eat during the harsh winter months.
-Vegetation and lichen often gets trapped beneath feet of snow, leading to much more work on behalf of a herd of reindeer!
+Reindeer often need to use their hooves, antlers, and soft noses to dig through the snow in order to eat during the harsh winter months.
+Vegetation and lichen often get trapped beneath feet of snow, leading to much more work on behalf of a herd of reindeer!

 Do Reindeer Have Any Predators?